Cover Letters and Literary CVs

 • Education and Training

-• List informal and formal writing education experience (i.e degrees or certificates, professional development opportunities like classes, Sage Hill or other writing experiences)
+• List informal and formal writing education experience (i.e degrees or certificates, professional development opportunities like classes, workshops, Sage Hill or other writing and/or writing-related experiences)

 • List any recent informal or formal training